orzzzl/CarND-LaneLines-P1/writeup.md

 My pipeline consisted of 5 steps.

-1. I converted the images to grayscale.
+Firstly, I converted the images to grayscale.

 ![alt text][image1]

-2. I applied Gaussian Blur to make it more smoth and reduce the noise.
+Secondly, I applied Gaussian Blur to make it more smoth and reduce the noise.

 ![alt text][image2]

-3. Use Canny edge detection.
+Third, Use Canny edge detection.
 I set the lower_bound to 50 and upper_bound to 150 in this project.

 ![alt text][image3]

-4. I set a regutangular area to filter out any countent which is not in this area.
+Fourth, I set a regutangular area to filter out any countent which is not in this area.
 I basically did it by the intuition of myself.

 ![alt text][image4]

-5. This part is about transform to Hough Space and find the lines.
+Fifth, This part is about transform to Hough Space and find the lines.
 ![alt text][image5]

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by the following: